 Bullsnakes are common parkwide and are large, heavy-bodied, flat-headed snakes.
 Their pattern is similar to that of a rattlesnake.
 The bullsnake hisses and shakes its tail when threatened, and when it does this in dry brush, the effect is very similar to that of a buzzing rattlesnake.

 Patchnose snakes live in both the mountains and the desert.
 These slender snakes have a tan background color with two longitudinal dark brown stripes lining a central brown stripe.
 Look for the triangular “patchnose” scale on the snake’s snout.

 Garter snakes, both black-necked and checkered, prefer riparian habitats where they hunt for frogs and toads.

-Two species of rat snakes also live in Big Bend National Park.
-Baird's rat snakes are found only in the Chisos while the Trans-Pecos rat snake prefers desert and scrub habitats below 5000 feet.
-The Trans-Pecos rat snake is more common and easily identified by its pattern of H marks running down its back.
+Two species of rat snakes inhabit Big Bend National Park.
+Baird's rat snakes are found only in the Chisos, while the Trans-Pecos rat snake prefers desert and scrub habitats below 5000 feet.
+The Trans-Pecos rat snake is more common and easily identified by its pattern of "H" marks running down its back.

 A checklist of Amphibians and Reptiles of Big Bend National Park and Rio Grande Wild and Scenic River may be purchased from the Big Bend Natural History Association.